opennext-io/onpc-provisioning/README.md

 responsible for changing the Ironic states of registered machines automatically and provide a REST API for VM/machines registration as well as status information.

+This step now also install Squid on infra-master system for VMs and baremetal machines usage.

+It also retrieve the OpenNext onpc-provisioning Github repository which will be used in step 6 below.

+Finally, it creates the ansible virtualenv which will be used in step 6 below for further machine deployments.

 ### Step 5: Launch VMs to be provisioned

 IMPORTANT NOTE: like explained in Step 0 above, some of the tasks executed by the